UW-Hydro/MetSim/paper/paper.md

 ``MetSim`` has been used in several research applications predominantly for generating input to hydrologic models, though other applications are possible.
 @Bohn:2019 extended the precipitation disaggregation component to include a new option which was shown to result in better streamflow predictions than the default method.
 @Cheng:2020 used ``MetSim`` as a component of their modeling framework to explore how reservoirs affect stream temperatures, and how reservoir operations may be able to help mitigate the effects of climate change on warming stream temperatures.
-The Climate Toolbox [@ClimateToolbox] uses ``MetSim`` to generate meteorological data as an intermediate step for developing hydrologic predictions.
+The Climate Toolbox [@toolbox] uses ``MetSim`` to generate meteorological data as an intermediate step for developing hydrologic predictions.
 ``MetSim`` has many other possible uses and is developer-friendly enough for it to be extended to provide additional functionality.

 # References